webdataset/webdataset/README.md

     - `pipe:ssh host cat file` accesses a file via `ssh`

 It might seem at first glance to be "more efficient" to use built-in Python libraries for accessing object stores rather than subprocesses, but efficient object store access from Python really requires spawning a separate process anyway, so this approach to accessing object stores is not only convenient, it also is as efficient as we can make it in Python.

+# Length Properties

+WebDataset instances are subclasses of `IterableDataset`.
+These instances are not supposed to have a `__len__` method, and some code actually tests for that.

+If you want to have a length property on your dataset, use the `with_length(n)` method with whatever length you would like to  set.

+If you want to change the size of the epoch, i.e., if you want to force the iterator to quit after a given number of samples or batches, use the `with_epoch` method.

+You can combine both methods; use `with_length` last.

 # Related Libraries and Software